-1. The Medici Family Weren’t Nobles
+12. The Medici Family Weren’t Nobles

 Of course, they didn’t want their modest origins to be remembered.
 That’s why they encouraged the spread of rumors about their roots.
 Such legends included that the family descended from the god Perseus.
 Another legend claimed that the family is related to one of Charlemagne’s knights who defeated a giant.

 11. They Were the Wealthiest Family in the 15th Century

 For a time, the currency issued by the Medici bank, the florin, was the preferred currency for business through Europe.
 Historians say that the famous “palle” (balls) on the Medici coat of arms, represents coins.
 You can still see their “logo” on several buildings throughout Florence.

-3. They Were Important Patrons of Art
+10. They Were Important Patrons of Art

 This is the reason why they are considered the first marketers of art in modern history.
 The Medici family believed that paying for art, then giving it away to the church and city was their “Stairway to Heaven”.

-4. They Were Tight with Michelangelo
+9. They Were Tight with Michelangelo

 Speaking of art, Michelangelo was linked directly to the Medici Family.
-It was a love/hate relationship between Michelangelo and the Medicis, but some of the work they commissioned from him turned into his most iconic masterpieces including the Moses, the Sistine Chapel and the statue of the David.
+It was a love/hate relationship between Michelangelo and the Medicis, but some of the work they commissioned from him turned into his most iconic masterpieces, including the Moses, the Sistine Chapel and the statue of the David.
 The David is so iconic, that now it’s the symbol of Florence.

-5. They Played a Role in the Creation of Gelato
+8. They Played a Role in the Creation of Gelato

 The famous Florentine family was instrumental in the creation of one of Italy’s delicacies: gelato.
 The Florentine chef Bernardo Buontalenti invented modern gelato in 1565, when the Grand Duke Cosimo I de’ Medici asked him to organize a banquet to receive the Spanish deputation.

-6. Some Members of the Medici Family Became Popes
+7. Some Members of the Medici Family Became Popes

 Four popes were Medicis, to be exact.
 The most famous, Giovanni di Lorenzo de’ Medici, known as Leo X, had superb taste in art (like the rest of his illustrious relatives).
 He wanted to rebuild and restructure St. Peter’s Basilica with the help of Michelangelo, but there wasn’t enough money.

-7. They Had Their Own Alchemist
+6. They Had Their Own Alchemist

 The Medici even had an alchemist, Francesco di Medici.
 He had a secret room, Lo Studiolo, inside the Palazzo Vecchio, decorated with hidden closets full of exotic potions and weird things from all over the world.
 The legend says he had a special closet for a coveted substance: opium.

-8. …And Their Own Mathematician
+5. …And Their Own Mathematician

 It’s pretty obvious there are things money can’t buy.
 Well, unless you can count Galileo Galilei as your personal mathematician, philosopher and close buddy.
 Galileo gifted his former student, the Grand Duke Cosimo II of Tuscany, the Medician stars, a discovery of four celestial orbs that became the perfect way to honor the renowned Medici family.

-9. They Definitely Weren’t Vegans
+4. They Definitely Weren’t Vegans

-That’s why some of the most well-known Medicis, like Cosimo the Elder, suffered of gout, known as the disease of the kings.
+That’s why some of the most well-known Medicis, like Cosimo the Elder, suffered from gout, known as the disease of the kings.
 While we don’t recommend you eat it breakfast, lunch and dinner, Florentine steak is delicious.
 Try it on our Florence Evening Food Tour with Wine Tasting and Steak.

-10. They Valued Art Preservation
+3. They Valued Art Preservation

 The pact states that the artworks belong to the state to educate people about the Medici family and attract foreigners.
 Thanks to this legacy, we can enjoy with countless treasures in Florence, like the Uffizi Gallery.